elephant-xyz/AI-Agent/README.md

 > uv venv && source .venv/bin/activate
 > uv pip install -r requirements.txt
 > ```
->
-> **⚠️ Known Issues:**
-> - The tool is not stable and may suffer from Playwright errors or unexpected crashes.
-> - It does not work properly when an anti-ad blocker modal pops up on the target site.
-> - Please expect instability and manual intervention in some cases.

-This repository contains **`prototype_assessor.py`**, a LangChain‑powered agent that navigates U.S. county assessor websites to obtain a sample parcel page.
+This repository contains **`main.py`**, a LangChain‑powered agent that navigates google to get the county appraiser site and then the properties details using the parcel id.
 All browser automation is delegated to the [**Playwright‑MCP** server](https://github.com/microsoft/playwright-mcp), so the codebase stays lightweight and portable.

 ---